 You can continue to repeat this process for additional domain names by clicking the + Custom Field button again.

-Records that have a stored Two-Factor Authentication Code (TOTP) can be filled through KeeperFill.
+Records that have a stored Two-Factor Authentication Code (TOTP) can be filled with KeeperFill.

 Storing Two-Factor codes in the vault has several advantages: